rkml14/12-Employee-Tracker/README.md

 - How to use mySQL, creating schema & seeding it
 - How to create queries & joins
 - An awful lot of array mapping and using them in inquirer.prompts
+- Using the 'when' in the Inquirer NPM library to create a press any key to continue for the user
+- Creating a clean quit from the application for the user

  ## Table of Contents
   - [Installation](#installation)